Meanwhile, in Lumaville

 Throughout, our protagonist and his cohorts occupy the liminal space between detective fiction, a certain kind of sci-fi, and the comic cultural signposts recognizable to the generation born under the sign of X.

 Creating this fictional alternate universe isn't an act of fiction so much as reporting the history of another reality.
 This is the context in which I wrote my genre experiment Quantum Deadline (The Lumaville Labyrinth, Part One), its prelude The Late Projectionist.
 The tangential screenplays The 5-in-1, Super-Taster, and J00D expand the "Lumaverse" both laterally and cinematically.
-As of this writing, I'm developing a feature film for Part Two of the Lumaville Labyrinth.
+As of this writing, I'm developing Pill Head, the spiritual sequel to Quantum Deadline.